Introduction: Escaping the Manual Pipeline

 See?
 You’re already following workflows every single day.
 You just didn’t call them that.

-This is the fun part.
-Automation means getting machines or software to do these steps instead of you.
+Automation is the use of software or machines to execute workflow steps without direct human action.
 Imagine having a super-efficient assistant who never needs coffee breaks, never complains, and never forgets a step.
 The results are pretty impressive:

 Why AI-Powered Automation is Different